flyteorg/flyte/rfc/README.md

 - Core language: Changes to FlyteIdl that change the wire-format in any way are considered significant changes that require revision and approval.

   Reviewers: At least one of [flyte core maintainers](https://github.com/orgs/flyteorg/teams/flyte-core-maintainers) and one of [flyte maintainers](https://github.com/orgs/flyteorg/teams/flyte-maintainers/members).
-- General System: Changes to other repos that introduce signficant change of behavior or user-impacting features.
+- General System: Changes to other repos that introduce significant change of behavior or user-impacting features.

   Reviewer: At least one of [flyte maintainers](https://github.com/orgs/flyteorg/teams/flyte-maintainers/members).
 - CI-CD: Significant changes to CI-CD System that have impact across different repositories.